wadehammes/base-css4/README.md

 ===

 #####USE (install <a href="http://nodejs.org/download/">NPM</a>):
-Clone this repo into your code directory and copy it to your project:
+Clone this repo into your code directory and remove the .git file:
 ```
 $ cd your/development/directory/
 $ git clone git@github.com:wadehammes/base-css4.git your-project-name
-$ git rm -rf .git
+$ rm -rf .git
+$ rm .gitignore
 $ npm install
 ```